Chris-Duckworth/sdss_CNN/README.md

 # quackbox
-general functions for use with particle distributions. (developed from use with hydro sims)
+common functions used on particle distributions (in the context of hydrodynamical simulations)

 Containing:
 - rotations for particle distributions (quaternion based)